-Consistently rated good by the KHDA for the last 9 years, in 2017-18, the Oud Metha located Lycée Français International made the step up to Very Good.
-Otherwise known as AFLEC, Lycée Français International is a French curriculum school currently attended by over 2,200 students aged from three to 18 years of age.
+Consistently rated good by the KHDA for 9 years, in 2017-18, the Oud Metha located Lycée Français International made the step up to Very Good, consolidating this rating a year later.
+Otherwise known as AFLEC, Lycée Français International is a French curriculum school currently attended by over 2,250 students aged from three to 18 years of age.
 The largest single group of students is made up of French nationals, followed by Lebanese and Egyptians.

 The story so far...

 Located in the centre of Bur Dubai, close to the Creek and the more traditional areas of the city, Lycée Français International (otherwise referred to as AFLEC - Association Franco-Libanaise pour l'Education et la Culture, an organisation of which the school is a member), is located on a large site and is the only French curriculum through-school to be located at the heart of the city - though the Primary section of Lycée Français Georges Pompidou (the first French school in the city) is located just across the Creek in the traditional Oud Metha area.

 AFLEC is one of three schools in the city with a notable Arabic connection - the others are Lycée Libanais Francophone and the International Concept for Education (which, although originating with Lebanese investors, offers a dual French and International Baccalaureate curriculum).
 There is also a further, newer French curriculum school, the Lycée Français Jean Mermoz.